DFRobot/DFRobot_VL53L1X/Python/RaspberryPi/README.md

 <content>

 ## Summary
-This is a library for the RaspBerryPi, which can help RaspBerryPi to communicate with DFRobot_VL53L1X laser range sensor.<br>
+This is a library for the Raspberry Pi, which can help Raspberry Pi to communicate with DFRobot_VL53L1X laser range sensor.<br>
 The library makes it easy to configure the sensor via I2C and read range data from the sensor.<br>

 ## Feature